 Mr. Kishor Kumar Mohanty was reappointed as the Managing Director of the Company for aperiod of 2 (two) years effective from April 12 2017 which was approved by theshareholders at Annual General Meeting held on December 19 2017.

 Mr. Naresh Sasanwar was appointed as the Chief Financial Officer in place of Mr.Kaushik Chaudhuri with effect from February 14 2018.
 Mr. Kaushal Shah was appointed asthe Company Secretary of the Company with effect from February 14 2018.

 Further in terms of the provisions of Section 203 of the Companies Act 2013 readwith the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 Mr.Kishor Kumar Mohanty Managing Director; Mr. Naresh Sasanwar Chief Financial Officer; andMr.
 Kaushal Shah Company Secretary and Compliance Officer are the Key ManagerialPersonnel of the Company.

 Mr. Kaushik Chaudhuri Head Risk & Internal Audit

 Remuneration Policy and Board Evaluation

-Performance evaluation of the Board was carried out during the period under review.
-Thedetails are given in the Corporate Governance Report.
+Performance evaluation of the Board was carried out during the Financial Year.
+Thedetails about the same are given in the Corporate Governance Report.

 Familiarisation programmes for the Independent Directors

-The Board met ten times during the period under review the details of which are givenin the Report on Corporate Governance.
+The Board met seven times during the Financial Year the details of which are given inthe Corporate Governance Report.
 The intervening gap between the two consecutive meetingswas within the period prescribed under the Companies Act 2013 and the ListingRegulations.

 EMPLOYEE STOCK OPTION SCHEME